MILLENNIALS

 Realtor.com’s Director of Economic Research Javier Vivas said Millennials are getting older, with better jobs and deeper pockets, allowing them to expand their collective purchase power, and hence, their footprint in the market.
 “The stereotype that Millennials primarily choose to buy homes and live in large metro areas isn’t the reality,” Vivas said.
 “Results show Millennials’ expansion is more heavily conditioned by affordability than in prior years, so their eyes are set on less traditional secondary markets where homes and jobs are now available and plentiful.”

 According to the company, affordability is such a huge factor for Millennial homebuyers that many are moving to housing markets that previous generations considered less desirable.
+If you prefer building your dream home, you should make sure that you hire reliable and experienced custom home builder melbourne.

 During 2019, Millennials have moved to affordable areas with strong job markets where they have more buying power.
 At the end of 2018, the median price of a mortgaged home purchased by Millennials was $238,000, $26,000 LESS than the median price of a home mortgaged by Baby Boomers and $51,000 LESS than Generation X.